cschweig2/MVC-Template/README.md

 2. _After clicking the downloaded .pkg file, follow the prompts in the installer and use suggested default settings._
 3. _You can confirm a successful installation by opening a command line terminal and running the command $ dotnet --version, which should return a version number._

+### Installing MySQL Workbench

+1. _[Download and install](https://dev.mysql.com/downloads/workbench/) the version of MySQL Workbench suitable for your machine._

 ### View locally/Project Setup